wjacobus/sof-installer/README.md

 A single script to install smart-on-fhir.

 # Motivation
-I decided to setup a stand alone smart-on-fhir instance due to my interest in developing interoperable medical apps.
-I went over to the smart-on-fhir github page and read and went through the steps outlined under their install section.
+I decided to setup a stand alone smart-on-fhir due to my interest in developing interoperable medical apps.
+I went over to the smart-on-fhir github page and followed the steps outlined under their install section.
 However, I ran into various problems in doing so.
 The problems are outlineed below together with their fixes.

 ```
 NB!
 Only after you have fixed the problems outlined below may you run the sof_installer.sh script.